 - As written, this needs a larger crock pot of 5-quarts or more.
 The half recipe will fit in a 3-quart.

 - This is a relatively easy recipe to cut in half.
-Just adjust the serving area in the recipe card.
-It will do the math.
-But the instructions do not adjust.
-Cooking time is unchanged.
+See the recipe post for instructions.

 - Use the beans and ground meat of your choice.